Definition of cartel

-Organization of a few independent producers for the purpose of improving the profitability of the firms involved (seeoligopoly).
+A cartel is an organization of a few independent producers for the purpose of improving the profitability of the firms involved.
 This usually involves some restriction of output, control of price, and allocation of market shares.
 Members of a cartel generally maintain their separate identities and financial independence while engaging in cooperative policies.
-Cartels can either be domestic (e.g., the historical example of the German IG Farben) or international (e.g., OPEC).
+Cartels can either be domestic or international.
 Because cartels restrict competition and result in higher prices for consumers, they are outlawed in some countries.
-The only industry operating in the U.S. with a blanket exemption from the antitrust laws is major league baseball, but several U.S. firms have been given permission to participate in international cartels.
+The only industry operating in the U.S. with a blanket exemption from the antitrust laws is major-league baseball.

 Cartels tend to spring from oligopolistic industries, where a few companies or countries generate the entire supply of a product.
 This small production base means that each producer must evaluate its rivals' potential reactions to certain business decisions.
 When oligopolies compete on price, for example, they tend to drive the product's price throughout the entire industry down to the cost of production, thereby lowering profits for all producers in the oligopoly.
 These circumstances give oligopolies strong incentive to collude in order to maximize their joint profit.

 Members of a cartel generally agree to avoid various competitive practices, especially price reductions.
 Members also often agree on production quotas to keep supply levels down and prices up.
 These agreements may be formal or they may consist of simple recognition that competitive behavior would be harmful to the industry.